 New classification of proteins will help researchers and doctors recommend the best treatment and personalized medicine for patients suffering from this aggressive cancer that occurs in the blood and bone marrow.
 Breakthrough research is published in the April issue of the last Nature Biomedical Engineering.

-Researcher Amina Qutub, Associate Professor of Biomedical Engineering Department of UTSA and oncologist Steven M. Kornblau, a professor and a practicing physician in the department of leukemia cancer center UT MD Anderson have identified a genetic, epigenetic and environmental diversity that occurs in cancer cells due to AML.
+Researcher Amina Qutub, Associate Professor of Biomedical Engineering Department of UTSA and oncologist Steven M. Kornblau, a professor and a practicing doctor in the department of leukemia at UT MD Anderson Cancer Center have identified a genetic, epigenetic and environmental diversity that occurs in cancer cells due to AML.
 Analyzing proteomic screens 205 biopsies of patients received in the Cancer Center.
 MD Anderson, first author Chenyue Wendy Hu, Kornblau and Qutub developed a new computational method called MetaGalaxy to classify protein signatures in 154 different patterns based on their cellular functions and pathways.

 To better understand the distinctive features of AML at the level of proteomics (protein system) and share their work with other researchers, professor of biomedical engineering at UTSA and her team created a web portal, known as Atlas leukemic proteome.
 Create team Qutub and Kornblau involving clinical staff from around the world, on-line portal provides oncologists and scientists-oncologists the tools needed for the study of protein expression patterns in AML from one patient to another.
 It also provides researchers around the world informed about new studies of leukemia and new computational tools.

 Since many genetic mutations can not be targeted, proteome profiling and identification of the target process used in this study, will accelerate the identification of therapeutic targets.
 It also encourages researchers much closer to developing a personalized combination therapy for patients based on their unique protein signatures.